 This initiative is a key priority in Gonzaga Prep’s strategic plan, and recent surveys of parents and guardians confirm that comprehensive college counseling consistently ranks high in importance for our families.
 This expansion will have an immediate positive impact on our ability to provide students with a competitive advantage in their college process.

 “It’s a huge advantage to be able to spend individual time with students as they narrow down and then apply to colleges,” says Morgan Hatcher, one of two college counselors.
 “We can provide unique insight that matches a student’s strengths and ultimate goals with the ability to submit an application well-suited to their top-choice schools.”

-Cathy McMeekin joins the counseling department with extensive experience as a school and private college counselor.
+Cathy McMeekan joins the counseling department with extensive experience as a school and private college counselor.
 Together, their work to guide admissions, credits, and to apply for competitive scholarships will be the difference between not just getting into college, but thriving there.

 Both have served as board members of several college counseling organizations including the Pacific Northwest Association for College Admissions Counseling, the Jesuit High School College Counselor Association, the National College Fair, and the Diversity Council for the NACAC.
 Both are members of numerous regional and national organizations.

 Starting their freshman year, students will begin to form relationships with Hatcher and McMeekan that will span the entirety of their time at Prep.
 “By getting to know each individual student, we will be able to challenge and support them as they set ambitious goals for college and career and inspire them to dream big,” says Hatcher.
 “This office will exist to provide the personalized and professional support to make those aspirations possible.

 Students and parents will be engaged from the outset, through age-appropriate introductions to college and career exploration.
 Through the freshman curriculum, parent meetings, and presentations, students will get early exposure to the college process.